anolilab/javascript-style-guide/packages/eslint-config/README.md

 Prettier is a code formatting tool that offers fewer options but is more professional than the style-related rules in ESLint.

-Now that Prettier has become a necessary tool in front-end projects, eslint-config-alloy does not need to maintain the style-related rules in ESLint anymore, so we completely removed all Prettier related rules in the v3 version, and use ESLint to check logical errors which it's good at.
+Now that Prettier has become a necessary tool in front-end projects, eslint-config-alloy does not need to maintain the style-related rules in ESLint anymore, so we completely removed all Prettier related rules in the v3 version, and use ESLint to check logical errors which it’s good at.

-As for whether two spaces or four spaces are used for indentation and whether there is a semicolon at the end, you can configure it in the project's .prettierrc.cjs.
+As for whether two spaces or four spaces are used for indentation and whether there is a semicolon at the end, you can configure it in the project’s .prettierrc.cjs.
 Of course, we also provide a recommended Prettier configuration for your reference.

 `@anolilab/eslint-config` does not include all style-related rules, so there is no need to install `eslint-config-prettier`.
-Just install `prettier` and if you use `VSCode` the related plugins.
+Install `prettier` and if you use `VSCode` the related plugins.

 Here is a `.prettierrc.cjs` configuration used by Anolilab Team for reference only: